chaindrop-raas/oni-bridge/README.md

 - **Versatile Bridging**: Facilitates bridging to and from any OP Stack chain.
 - **Custom Gas Token Compatibility**: Enables bridging to and from chains using custom gas tokens.

-## Caveat

-Due to Tailwind CSS’s runtime evaluation, custom theme colors need to be set as environment variables loaded before Vite’s environment variables.
-Consequently, we use `.envrc` for Tailwind-specific variables and `.env` for other application variables.
-This separation ensures proper loading and application of the custom theme during development.

 ## Installation

 1. Clone this repository: